 - NZ Certificate in English Language (NZCEL) (Academic) (Level 5)

-- An overall IELTS band score (Academic Format) of 6.5 with no band score lower than 6
+- An overall IELTS band score (Academic Format) of 6.5 with no band score lower than 6.
+The IELTS scores used must be taken from a single IELTS Test Report Form.

 - An overall TOEFL Paper-based test (pBT) score of 590 (essay 5.5 TWE) OR an overall TOEFL Internet-based test (iBT) Score of 79 (writing 21)